chris-mcnulty/Cascadia-photo-pairs/replit.md

 This is a full-stack photo voting application built for displaying and ranking landscape photography.
 Users can vote between pairs of photos in a tournament-style system, with the app tracking wins, losses, and overall rankings.
 The application includes an admin dashboard for viewing statistics and managing settings, plus the ability to enable/disable purchase links for photos.

 The app uses a modern React frontend with shadcn/ui components, Express.js backend, and is designed to work with PostgreSQL database through Drizzle ORM.
-It includes features like real-time voting statistics, photo pair randomization, and comprehensive admin analytics.
+It includes features like real-time voting statistics, photo pair randomization, comprehensive admin analytics, and intelligent inline photo editing.

+## Recent Changes (January 2025)

+**Photo Management Improvements**
+- Implemented inline photo editing with forms appearing directly below selected photos
+- Smart differentiation between URL-based and file-based (base64) photos in edit interface
+- URL-based photos show editable URL field with live preview
+- File-based photos hide URL field and display informative message about database storage
+- Enhanced user experience by eliminating need to scroll to top of page for editing

 ## User Preferences